Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

 I haven’t managed to make the sourdough mini-boules (they’re easy enough to find, at least in LA as Trader Joe’s even has them), but I have come up with my own version of clam chowder with which I am very happy!

 On an East Coast trip from Maryland to Massachusetts many years ago, I picked up a postcard with a clam chowder recipe on it.
-It has been in my recipe book ever since, even though I’ve never made it, the recipe on the postcard is the one with which I based my own.
-I love making this thick and hearty clam chowder without cream.
+It has been in my recipe book ever since because I based this recipe on it.
+I love making this thick and hearty clam chowder without heavy cream.
+Of course, no one is going to stop you if you make it even more creamy by adding some!

-Instead of fresh clams, I use canned.
-Instead of salt pork, I use pancetta, and I’ve made more changes, so it now really is a totally different recipe.
-It makes a rich, thick and creamy New England style chowder without using any cream.
+It’s easy to make this recipe.
+Instead of fresh clams, I use canned clams.
+Instead of salt pork, I use pancetta.
+This recipe makes a rich, thick and creamy New England style chowder without using any cream.
 Some clam chowder recipes use up to two cups of cream!
-(If you can’t find pancetta, you can use salt pork.)

 pieces of pancetta